-What Information Might We Keep About You?
+o What Information Might We Keep About You?

 - Care Plan: This plan describes where you live and who you want us to call if there is an emergency.
 It also tells us about your health, medications that you take and about any safety concerns that we should know about.
 It speaks about personal health needs if you require special supports.
-For example, if you need help with eating, moving, or bathing. - Behaviour Interventions and Support: If you need help when you get angry, anxious, or frustrated, this tells us and other people how to give you the help you need to keep you and other people safe. - My Plan: Once a year you can ask family, friends, and support people to plan certain aspects of your life with you.
-A copy of your plan is in your PCP binder on site and can also be sent to others such as family members if you wish. - Daily Journal: On your ShareVision site, there is a place to write notes about important things that are happening in your life. - Critical Incident Report: If something serious happens that involves you, we might have to tell someone like an MCFD worker.
+For example, if you need help with eating, moving, or bathing. - o Behaviour Interventions and Support: If you need help when you get angry, anxious, or frustrated, this tells us and other people how to give you the help you need to keep you and other people safe. - My Plan: Once a year you can ask family, friends, and support people to plan certain aspects of your life with you.
+A copy of your plan is in your PCP binder on site and can also be sent to others such as family members if you wish. - o Daily Journal: On your ShareVision site, there is a place to write notes about important things that are happening in your life. - o Critical Incident Report: If something serious happens that involves you, we might have to tell someone like an MCFD worker.
 We write a report called a Critical Incident Report.
-A copy of it is kept in your file and is sent to others as necessary. - Other Reports: People from other agencies or Mental Health or a physiotherapist may, with your permission, give us a report about what you need.
+A copy of it is kept in your file and is sent to others as necessary.

+o Other Reports or MCFD Monthly Summary Report: People from other agencies or Mental Health or a physiotherapist may, with your permission, give us a report about what you need.
 We keep these reports in your file.
+We are also required to provide an update on how you are doing in our program each month and send this to MCFD.